Lung Cancer: A Growing Concern in Singapore

 The Case for Expanded Screening: Insights From Singaporean Experts

-Professor Lee Pyng from the National University Hospital (NUH) is championing a paradigm shift in lung cancer screening.
-Currently focused on long-time heavy smokers, Prof. Lee advocates extending screening to a broader population.
-This recommendation is supported by findings from the National Cancer Centre Singapore (NCCS) indicating that nearly half of Singapore's lung cancer patients are non-smokers.
+Professor Lee Pyng from the National University Hospital (NUH) is leading a change in how we approach lung cancer screening.
+Right now, screening mainly targets long-term heavy smokers, but Prof. Lee suggests we should expand it to include more people.
+This idea is backed by research from the National Cancer Centre Singapore (NCCS), which shows that almost half of lung cancer patients in Singapore are non-smokers.

 Low-Dose Computed Tomography (LDCT): A Game-Changer in Early Detection